 - Cover letter.
 If you want, you can ask for a cover letter along with your applications.
-You can then filter candidates by how well they follow directions with whether or not they include one, and how it fits with their application.
+You can then filter candidates by how well they follow directions, and how it fits with their application.
 A cover letter can also give you some idea of the candidate’s personality and cultural fit with your office.

 Now, there are some drawbacks to using resume filtering as a screening method.

 It’s time-consuming.
 Going through resumes manually is tedious, especially when you have thousands of them on your plate.
 It’s no wonder that so many are discarded right away, for superficial problems.

 “Studies show that we correctly assess someone’s correct personality traits only 20% of the time, and even then we can get only a few kinds of traits close to right.”

 Personal biases, even judging the gender and name of an applicant from their resume, are a huge systemic issue.
 Anonymizing resumes is an important part of impartial judgment.